Set Boundaries In Abusive Relationships to Protect Yourself

 Because I can't control what you do or say, I will leave your presence and the conversation temporarily until a later point in time when we can try to communicate again.

-Setting Boundaries for My Abuser Made Me Feel Guilty
+I Felt Guilty for Setting Boundaries for My Abuser

 The first time I wrote out a specific boundary for my abuser, I felt guilty.
 I felt as if protecting myself was a crime against him.
 The idea that I should be and do just as he wanted was the source of that guilt.
 But after writing a few boundaries, I noticed that the guilt disappeared.
 While defining the things he did and said, I realized that his actions were wrong.
 He should feel bad for the way he behaved and I had every right to protect myself from his derogatory words and actions.